Professor Alexandra Brintrup

-Alexandra is a Lecturer in Digital Manufacturing and is leading the Manufacturing Analytics Research Group within DIAL.
+Alexandra is Associate Professor in Digital Manufacturing and is leading the Supply Chain Artificial Intelligence Lab.
 She is a fellow of Darwin College.

 Having trained as a manufacturing systems engineer and then embarking on a research career in Artificial Intelligence, she is fascinated by the merger of the two.
 Her research interests include:

 - Identification of emergent patterns in industrial systems, particularly in relation to robustness, resilience and quality outcomes

-Alexandra obtained her PhD from Cranfield University for her work in Genetic Algorithms.
+Alexandra obtained her PhD in Artificial Intelligence from Cranfield University for her work in Genetic Algorithms.
 She then worked at the ABN AMRO Bank as a quantitative analyst, before joining DIAL for her postdoctoral studies in multi-agent systems in manufacturing.
 She was later appointed as research fellow at the Complex Agent Based Dynamic Networks (CABDyN) research centre at the University of Oxford, where she studied supply chains from a complex networks perspective.
 Between 2012-2015 she was a University Lecturer at Cranfield University.
-She joined the Institute for Manufacturing in 2015.
+She joined the Institute for Manufacturing in 2016.

 Over the past decade Alexandra has advised policy makers, served in a number of scientific committees, and worked with Boeing, Rolls Royce, Jaguar Land Rover, Suzuki and Procter and Gamble on a variety of projects in these areas.
-She is a member of the All Party Parliamentary Group in Data Analytics, CASN-RA, and IEEE.
+She is a member of the All Party Parliamentary Group in Data Analytics and Artificial Intelligence, CASN-RA, and IEEE.